Appearance

 - File delimiter - Pipe, Commac can also be supported

-- Recommendation - Align with the cadence of your gap file submissions
+- Recommendation - Align with the cadence of your file submissions

 - Coverage timeframe - Day, week, or month to your preference

-- Recommendation - Align with the cadence of your gap file submissions
+- Recommendation - Align with the cadence of your file submissions

 - Consider coordinating with sFTP sync schedules to ensure timely and complete file transfers